kjosib/kjosib.github.io/voice/index.md

 [https://pitchreader.com/](https://pitchreader.com/) - can also generate tones if you click the note names

+* The "Princess sigh"
+* Sirens/glides/glissandos (move through/around passagio)
+* SOVTEs during
+* Pitch-matching
+* Exploration - slide around, be gelatinous, rev the engine....
+* Breath is at the center - check it
+* Visual aids such as hand moving with pitch

 Make sure student can at least reach a decent amount of feminine pitch range:
 Begin with a scale up from around 110 Hz (A2) to at least 262 Hz (C4).
 Homework if student cannot reach 330 Hz (E4).
 A good longer-term goal is 440 Hz (A4).

 **Size Practicum:**

+Watch out for tension in the head, neck, face, cheeks, tongue, etc.

+Relaxation: Stretching, massage,

 Elicitation techniques for primary size reduction:
 * Nerd-maxing.
 "Porky Pig" sound.